open-webrtc-toolkit/owt-client-native/talk/woogeen/patches/readme.md

 This folder contains modifications for untracked files.
-Please copy these files to destination path before building.
+Please apply these patches before building. `gclient runhooks` will do it for you automatically.

-libsrtp.gn -> third_party/libsrtp/BUILD.gn
+- `git am` 0001-Use-OpenSSL-for-usrsctp.patch to third_party.
-usrsctp.gn -> third_part/usrsctp/BUILD.gn
+- `git am` 0002-Use-OpenSSL-for-libsrtp.patch to third_party/libsrtp.

-And apply iossim1.patch and iossim2.patch to src/testing.
+- `git am` 0003-Start-iOS-simulator-before-running-tests.patch to src/testing.
-And apply vp8_1080p_encoding.patch to third_party/libvpx/source/libvpx
+- Apply vp8_1080p_encoding.patch to third_party/libvpx/source/libvpx.